The Ultimate Guide To 7 Best Archery Equipment For Kids

 What Archery Equipment Do Kids Need?

-When it comes to finding archery accessories for your child, there are a few things to keep in mind.
-The equipment they’ll need will vary based on the type of archery they choose to pursue.
+When finding archery accessories for your child, keep a few things in mind.
+The equipment they’ll need will vary depending on the type of archery they choose to pursue.

 It’s important to remember, especially for your wallet’s sake, that kids grow older and stronger pretty quickly.

 This means equipment upgrades may be necessary sooner for kids than for adult archers.
-It’s best to start small, and as their interest and strength grows, upgrade.
+It’s best to start small and upgrade as their interest and strength grow.
 Purchasing a children’s archery set may be ideal for young archers to save money on quality items.
 Disclaimer: For kids under 10, we recommend soft-tipped arrows for safety.

 1. Archery Bow

 The bow that your child needs will be based on the discipline of archery they choose to participate in.
-The type of archery may be determined by their age since draw weight can vary between different types of bows.
+Their age may determine the type of archery since draw weight can vary between different types of bows.
 Typically, kiddos will do best with a recurve or

 compound archery bow.

-Recurve bows are the most common type used for beginners.
-Additionally, they’re the only bows allowed to be used in competition.
-This bow style comes in handy for beginners just getting a hang of the sport.
+Recurve bows are the most common type used by beginners.
+Additionally, they’re the only bows allowed in competition, so this bow style is handy for beginners just getting the hang of the sport.

 Compound bows, on the other hand, are mechanized.
-They have pulleys and levers which bend at the limbs, with plenty of lightweight options for new archers.
+They have pulleys and levers that bend at the limbs, and there are plenty of lightweight options for new archers.
 This style is most typically used for target shooting and hunting.

 2. Bowstring

-Most youth bows will come equipped with a bowstring.
-However, it will likely need to be replaced soon after due to a lower quality and quick wear.
-One of high quality should last a few years if well-maintained, even when used frequently.
+Most youth bows come equipped with a bowstring.
+However, due to its lower quality and quick wear, it will likely need to be replaced soon after.
+A high-quality bowstring should last a few years if well-maintained, even when used frequently.

 Just like bows, strings will vary based on what archery discipline your little one is into.
 Choosing a recurve bowstring requires considering the bow’s draw weight and length.
 The draw weight will affect how many strands their string requires during archery